ranitasahaa1230/safarnama-explore/README.md

 <!-- **Home Page**:
 - The home page consists of different categories, clicking them navigates the user to the video listing page with that category applied as a filter. -->

-**Home Page**:
+**Home Page**

 -  Landing page with hero image, cta button, and easy to navigate navbar

 **Authentication**